MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/1-Lesson-Objects.md

 You can declare the variable to be `private`, then create a `public` method that returns the value of the variable.</br></br>
 The `ArrayList` classes uses this strategy: the `size` field is `private`, but `size()` is a `public` method that returns the size.</br></br>
 This concept of data hiding is called **encapsulation**.
 The "capsule" in this case is the class.

+### Static Methods
+A `static` method is a method that belongs to a class, not an object.
+A non-static method cannot be called in the body of a `static` method cannot.